 Given that Lohndal & Narita (2009) is found in the bibliography (from which Lassiter (2008) is missing), it is odd that McGilvray claims he does not know if it will be published.
-Further, these authors acknowledge that they "are indebted to Noam Chomsky, Jim McGilvray, and Paul Pietroski for valuable comments and advise on this piece" (Lohndal & Narita, 2009, p.
+Further, these authors acknowledge that they "are indebted to Noam Chomsky, Jim McGilvray, and Paul Pietroski for valuable comments and advise (sic) on this piece" (Lohndal & Narita, 2009, p.
 231).
-This shows that McGilvray and Chomsky were fully aware of the paper, and at least through it of the relevant details of Lassiter's (2008) paper before The Science of Language went in press.
+Given that this paper deals virtually exclusively with Lassiter's arguments, Chomsky and McGilvray could not have provided 'valuable comments', had they not been familiar with the relevant details of Lassiter (2008) long before The Science of Language went in press.